Silver price: 2010-2017

 Risk And Debt!

-Our financial world sits upon a precarious peak of debt, monetary ignorance, rising interest rates, risky derivatives and flawed economic models, while politicians and central bankers aggressively pursue failed policies, to the detriment of all but the financial and political elite.
-2017 will probably be the year of the implosion and that suggests silver prices should easily exceed $30.
+Our financial world sits upon a precarious peak of debt, monetary ignorance, rising interest rates, risky derivatives, and flawed economic models, while politicians and central bankers aggressively pursue failed policies, to the detriment of all but the financial and political elite.
+2017 will probably be the year of the implosion and that suggests silver prices–check out the price of a silver bar as a reference– should easily exceed $30.
 I certainly will not be surprised if the paper silver price reaches and exceeds $50 in 2017 – 2018.
 Based on spending, debt, warfare, welfare, currency devaluations, monetary stupidity, cyber wars, loss or dollar reserve currency status, declining silver ore concentrations, central bank interventions, currency wars, Italian banking problems, and so much more, we should consider prices of $50 - $100 as not only possible in 2017 but a near certainty by 2019 – 2022.

-Our central bankers and commercial bankers, thanks to fractional reserve banking, excessive debt creation, shadow banking, QE, bailouts and more have created a great many digital dollars.
-The price of gold (similar for silver) versus the monetary base shows how low the price of gold (silver) is compared to the zillions of digital currency units created by banks.
+Our central bankers and commercial bankers, thanks to fractional reserve banking, excessive debt creation, shadow banking, QE, bailouts, and more have created a great many digital dollars.
+The Price of gold (similar to silver) versus the monetary base shows how low the price of gold (silver) is compared to the zillions of digital currency units created by banks.
 Consider the following chart (unknown source).

 “In only a few years, JPMorgan has accumulated the largest hoard of silver in the history of the world.” [… physical silver, not the paper stuff…]

 “Imagine silver as a poker game.
 The stakes are in the billions.
 JPMorgan is holding an ace, king high royal flush.
 It’s a lock so they can’t lose.
 Everybody else at the table has four of a kind or a full house.
 JPMorgan is in no hurry to win the pot.